Welcome to computing at the University of Michigan. You have at your fingertips many wonderful computing resources.

 ITS provides a basic set of computing services at no charge to all faculty on the Ann Arbor campus.
 Service levels are fixed and provided on a per-term basis, with terms being defined as four-month periods beginning in January, May and September.
 Individuals who use more than the quotas provided may do so but will be charged for the additional use.

-The computing services include a uniqname and UMICH password, e-mail, laser printing in the Campus Computing Sites, file storage on the Institutional File System (IFS), MCommunity Directory, Login Service, Statistics and Computation Service and help desk assistance with these services.
+The computing services include a uniqname and UMICH password, email, laser printing in the Campus Computing Sites, file storage on the Andrew File System (AFS), MCommunity Directory, Login Service, Statistics and Computation Service and help desk assistance with these services.
 Learn more about the standard computing services.

 Here are a few other resources that may be of interest to you as a new U-M faculty member: